-Program Type: This service is licensed under the Division of Health Service Regulation 122-C for residential treatment unless provided by a IHS or compact operated by a Federally Recognized Tribe as allowed in 25 USC 1621t and 1647a or provided by a State or Federally operated facility.
+Program Type: This service is licensed under the Division of Health Service Regulation 122-C for residential treatment.

 Resiliency/Environmental Intervention

 This service is to support the youth in gaining the skills necessary to step-down to lower level of care.